 Testing at home

 There are 2 types of at-home tests as well.
 For one type of test kit, you swab the inside of your mouth to get a fluid sample and test it by placing it in a special tube.
 This test can give you results in about half an hour.
 For the other type of test, you collect a small sample of blood from your finger and mail it off to a lab for testing.
-You can then get the results by phone within about a week.
+You can then get the results by phone within a few days.

 You can buy home test kits from most drugstores or similar stores.
 While you can buy legitimate home test kits from some online retailers, other tests being sold online may not be reliable, so be sure to get one from a place you trust.